So far, the vision inspection systems have been tethered to CMM correlation studies. We say no more!

 Testing by VDI 2634-1 recommendation

-A simulator component has been developed to automate the selection of seven distinct measuring artefact positions for every pairing of Mapvision Quality Gate and the measured part(s), following the VDI guidelines.
+A simulator component has been developed to automate the selection of seven distinct measuring artefact positions for every pairing of Mapvision Q and the measured part(s), following the VDI guidelines.
 The simulator selected positions are then recreated in the real environment using an AR-enhanced process involving a mechanical portal fixture with degrees of freedom limited to that of the simulated world to minimize operator influence.

 Measured distance combinations between the targets on the artefact are then compared to ground truth values known with a maximum of 5.8 µm uncertainty.
-The combination of simulation tools and flexible mechanics allows the absolute accuracy verification method to be implemented in negligible time as a part of the delivery process of every Mapvision Quality Gate.
+The combination of simulation tools and flexible mechanics allows the absolute accuracy verification method to be implemented in negligible time as a part of the delivery process of every Mapvision Q.

 A thorough test procedure like this is only required one time at Mapvision premises before shipping the unit.
-It practically verifies the design of the sensor configuration, which does not fundamentally change over the lifetime of the system.
+It practically verifies the design of the sensor configuration, which does not change over the lifetime of the system.

 The images below show the artefact positions that were automatically selected in a VDI 2634-1 compliant simulation for a door part.